Ankle Pain and Ankle Tendinitis (Tendonitis)

 - Find a local Orthopedic Surgeon in your town

 - The ankle is a "hinged" joint.

 - Ankle pain can be caused by injury or disease of the ankle joint.

-- The severity of ankle sprains ranges from mild (which can resolve within 24 hours) to severe (which can require surgical repair).
+- The severity of ankle sprains ranges from mild (which can resolve within 24 hours) to severe (and can require surgical repair).

-- Tendinitis of the ankle can be caused by trauma or inflammatory arthritis.
+- Tendinitis of the ankle can be caused by trauma from injury and overuse or inflammatory diseases.